joomla-framework/compat/README.md

 This is a simple package that contains forward compatibility classes and interfaces that are registered to the global namespace

+## Deprecated

+The `joomla/compat` package has been deprecated.
+No further updates are planned.

 ## JsonSerializable

 `JsonSerializable` is a PHP 5.4 interface that allows you to specify what data to serialize to JSON when you `json_encode` an object that implements the interface.